 National Member Bodies of the IECEx System make application for their country to participate in the IECEx System on a standard-by-standard basis.
 The application is made to the Executive Secretary of the IECEx System.

 Certification bodies and testing laboratories wishing to be accepted into the IECEx System must reside in a participating country.
-Their application for acceptance is made through their National Member Body of the IECEx System for the country in which they reside.
+Their application for acceptance is made through their National Member Body of the IECEx System for the country in which the Certification Body intends to operate or any Member Body in the case of testing laboratories.

 Certification bodies and testing laboratories are accepted into the IECEx System after satisfactory assessment of their competence.
 Assessors are selected who will provide confidence to regulatory authorities, users, manufacturers and certification bodies.
-International Standards ISO/IEC 17024 and ISO/IEC 17025, ISO/IEC Guide 65 and IECEx Technical Guidance Documents are used as part of the IECEx assessment process.
+International Standards ISO/IEC 17024 and ISO/IEC 17025, ISO/IEC 17065 and IECEx Technical Guidance Documents are used as part of the IECEx assessment process.

 More information